Personal Etiquette for Tae Kwon-Do Students

 When introducing our Chief Instructor, use “Master.”
 When interacting with our Chief Instructor, Tae Kwon-Do students should use “SabBumNim.”

 In order to enjoy the optimal mental and physical benefits of Tae Kwon-Do training, students are encouraged to live a life free of alcohol, tobacco and drugs.

-Members should observe our Club’s dress code policy when traveling and representing the University of Northern Iowa.
-When not wearing the traditional DoBok at Promotional Testings, Black Belt Demonstrations, or competing at National Tournaments, White Belts thru Brown Belts should wear Business Casual with tie, and Black Belts should be in Business Dress attire.
+Members should observe our Club’s dress code policy when traveling and representing Des Moines Traditional Tae Kwon-Do.
+When not wearing the traditional DoBok at Promotional Testings, Black Belt Demonstrations, or competing at National Tournaments, White Belts thru Brown Belts should wear Business Casual, and Black Belts should be in Business Dress attire.
 When attending our Black Belt dinners, Black Belts and their guest(s) should appropriately wear Business Dress.

 Students are not to enter class late or leave early without the permission of the Instructor.

 Students should turn away from the Instructor or opponent when adjusting their DoBok or belt.

 Students should respect Instructors and students of higher rank.
 Often times, higher belts will be required to instruct you (even though they are not Black Belts).
 When they are instructing you, you should give them the respect and attention you would any Instructor.

 Students are encouraged to participate in class enthusiastically.
 However, unnecessary conversation should be avoided.